Book Review: “Book Lovers” by Emily Henry

 The level of self-awareness Emily Henry displays of her storytelling from the earliest chapters of Book Lovers and throughout the book conveys to me that perhaps the author is trying to subvert traditional expectations of romance writing.
 I am not a seasoned reader of the genre—so I cannot go into detail about these traditional expectations—but I can say that it feels as if Emily Henry might be working with a comfortable template or formula of story.
 Book Lovers goes on to repeat many of those predictable expectations that Emily Henry was calling out earlier in the story.
 And once I read certain scenes in the book, I was able to correctly predict exactly what would happen next.
 The plot twists really did not surprise me.

 What did surprise me is where there was chemistry being characters and where it was lacking.
 Emily Henry does a great job in Book Lovers of establishing the care Nora has for her younger sister Libby.
 The bond between Nora and her sister is beautiful and believable and there is a feeling of stress when Nora perceives that her sister is pulling away from her emotionally.
 Nora’s sense of parentified responsibility is well thought out, believable, and even heart-wrenching at times, putting on full display Nora’s tendency to be self sacrificing to the point of depriving herself of certain types of happiness.
 But where I felt there was a lack of chemistry was between Nora and Charlie.
-Nora and Charlie are not inherently bad people—even though their responses to their life experiences make them entitled and unlikable—but I just do not see where they developed the bond or interest in each other to have a genuine connection.
-This in addition to how certain scenes of intimacy play out makes their interactions feel uncomfortable to read.
+Nora and Charlie are not inherently bad people—even though they can come across as entitled—but I just do not see where they developed the bond or interest in each other to have a genuine connection.

 Dångkulo' na' saina ma'åse'!
 Thank you so much for reading my review of Book Lovers by Emily Henry.